Vision Breakfast 2021

 5:30 pm — Headed home

-After Hope & Hoops, Josh drives one of the young men home.
+After these mentoring sessions, our Teacher-Mentors often drive student’s home.
 This “windshield time” (taking students home) is always valuable time for mentoring conversation and relationship building.

 #